jenglund/rlship-tools/STATUS.md

 ## Overview

-We have shifted our frontend development strategy from an Expo-based mobile app to a React 19-based web application.
-This decision was made to accelerate development and avoid compatibility issues encountered with Expo.
+We are developing the Tribe application as a React 19-based web application.
+This modern approach allows us to leverage the latest React features and optimizations.

 The backend remains stable with all tests passing.